1996 eruption of Gjálp: Precursors and possible connection between volcanic systems

-Another possibility is that Bárðarbunga magma entered in a smaller portion the magmatic system of Grímsvötn and started the eruption by this intrusion.
-Bárðarbunga is known for such tendencies, her magma mingled with Torfajökull magma at least three times in the past which resulted in bimodal eruptions, eg. of the Veiðivötn and at Landmannalaugar by the end of the 15th century.
+Another possibility is that Bárðarbunga magma entered a portion the magmatic system of Grímsvötn and started the eruption by this intrusion.
+Bárðarbunga is known for such tendencies, as its magma mingled with Torfajökull magma at least three times in the past which resulted in bimodal eruptions, e.g. of the Veiðivötn and at Landmannalaugar by the end of the 15th century.